marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 * Pre-class reading: UL Chapter 8

-*  <span style="color:orange">**Due today for the scientific report**: Find two participants for the matcher-director portion of data collection, establish a testing time _BEFORE end of day on Wednesday, April 27th_, and send your participants the official Zoom link (we will provide one).
+*  <span style="color:orange">**Due today for the scientific report**: Find two participants for the matcher-director portion of data collection, establish a testing time _BEFORE end of day on Wednesday, April 19th_, and send your participants the session information.
 Cc your TA to confirm that you have done this.</span>

 ### Thursday, 20 April 2023 (5.2): Understanding intentions and signaling